vsouza/awesome-ios/README.md

 * [fireworks](https://github.com/tomkowz/fireworks) - Fireworks effect for UIView
 * [Disintegrate](https://github.com/dbukowski/Disintegrate) - Disintegration animation inspired by THAT thing Thanos did at the end of Avengers: Infinity War.
 * [Wobbly](https://github.com/sagaya/wobbly) - Wobbly is a Library of predefined, easy to use iOS animations.
+* [LoadingShimmer](https://github.com/jogendra/LoadingShimmer) - An easy way to add a shimmering effect to any view with just one line of code.
+It is useful as an unobtrusive loading indicator.

 ### Transition
 * [BlurryModalSegue](https://github.com/Citrrus/BlurryModalSegue) - A custom modal segue for providing a blurred overlay effect.